-- Amanda Robinson SENDCO, Senior Mental Health Lead (pupils) - Britta Dickinson-Fry- Senior Mental Health Lead, Business Manager (staff) - Wendy Mortimer Safeguarding and welfare officer & Emotional Literacy Support Assistant - ELSA (pupils) - Aaron Marshall Behaviour and Personal Development Lead (pupils)
+- Britta Dickinson-Fry- Mental Health Lead, Business Manager - Amanda Robinson SENDCO, Mental Health Lead - Wendy Mortimer Safeguarding and welfare officer & Emotional Literacy Support Assistant - ELSA - Aaron Marshall Behaviour and Personal Development Lead

 The wellbeing for our pupils is a shared responsibility for all.
 Senior management oversee, direct and develop our social emotional and mental health curriculum which is benchmarked against national standards.
 The Safeguarding and Welfare team work jointly with the SENDCO to identify pupils' SEMH needs are met.
 Teachers and support staff are key adults who implement the support identified to promote emotional wellbeing of our pupils.
 The emotional, behaviour and wellbeing officer provides targeted social and emotional support and acts as a link for staff and senior leadership team.
 Governors are responsible for the overarching SEMH needs and ensuring that pupils are progressing with their wellbeing.